 Full TitleAG120-C-005: A Phase 3, Multicenter, Randomized, Double-Blind, Placebo-controlled Study of AG-120 in Previously-treated Subjects with Nonresectable or Metastatic Cholangiocarcinoma with an IDH1 Mutation

 Cholangiocarcinoma is cancer of the bile duct, and is very challenging to treat.
 Doctors are seeking better therapies for patients with cholangiocarcinoma that continues to grow despite treatment.
-In this study, researchers are comparing the investigational drug AG-120 with a placebo in patients with inoperable or metastatic cholangiocarcinoma that continues to grow after prior therapy.
+In this study, researchers are comparing the drug ivosidenib (AG-120) with a placebo in patients with inoperable or metastatic cholangiocarcinoma that continues to grow after prior therapy.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: